20170505a/bt/README.md

-# plasmid
+# bt
-Collect the commands I created myself for daily data analysis associated Life science.
+Collect the commands I created myself for biological data transformation analysis associated Life science.

+The full name of `bt`is biological tool.